Short-range depinning in the presence of velocity-weakening: Armouring

 (with $L$ the number of particles).
 Assuming the pseudo-gap distribution of \cref{eq:px}, we find that $x_{\min} \sim L^{-1 / (1 + \theta)}$.
 Our data is consistent with this result with $\theta = 3.2$ as shown in the main panel of \cref{fig:stability}.
 This result is not far from our earlier result of $\theta = 3.7$~\cite{deGeus2019} in our model based on long-range elasticity.
 Furthermore, this value is of the same order as a prediction based on a single particle model \cite{ElSergany2023}, see~\cite{Purrello2020} for other results in a single particle model.

 \paragraph{Only a vanishing fraction of plastic events can trigger avalanches}

 Our main result depends on $\theta'$, which is based on the actual number of avalanches (in which at least two particles fail) upon increasing the load by $\Delta f$ after a system-spanning event.
 Interestingly, we find that $\theta < \theta'$, cf.~\cref{fig:theta_prime,fig:stability}.
 We thus find, as for long-range elasticity \cite{deGeus2019}, that not all failures trigger an avalanche.
+As we showed in the supplementary material of \cite{deGeus2019}, we find non-trivial spatial correlations between barriers of particles after system-spanning events, likely corresponding to the different between $\theta$ and $\theta'$, however, in a way that is not yet fully understood.